skhg/juice4halt/README.md

 # juice4halt

 [juice4halt](https://juice4halt.com/) is a Raspberry Pi [HAT](https://www.raspberrypi.org/blog/introducing-raspberry-pi-hats/) that acts as a [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply).
-It uses 2 [supercapacitors](https://en.wikipedia.org/wiki/Supercapacitor) to power the Raspberry Pi for a few seconds, enough time for it to safely shut down.
+It uses 2 [supercapacitors](https://en.wikipedia.org/wiki/Supercapacitor) to power the Raspberry Pi for a few seconds, enough time for it to safely shut down in the event of a power failure.

 To use this device some scripts are needed to enable communication over [GPIO](https://www.raspberrypi.org/documentation/usage/gpio/), between the Raspberry Pi and the juice4halt.
 The official site provides some [here](https://juice4halt.com/getting-started) but in this repo i'm instead using `systemd`.